ashleydavies/Silica/README.md

 </div>
 ```

-Variables are resolved respective to your application class. *Only* variables which have had silica_binding declared for them will result in automatic updates to any conditional behaviour dependent on them.
+Variables are resolved respective to your application class. *Only* variables which have had `silica_binding` called for them will result in automatic updates to any conditional behaviour dependent on them.
 Conditional behaviour is based on a dependency graph generated during the previous calculation of the property, so refreshing these conditions is fairly performant complexity-wise.

-If you have properties which are more complicated, you can express this with silica_dynamic:
+If you have properties which are more complicated, you can express this with `silica_dynamic`:

 ```
 <!-- in a Ruby file -->